- November 20, 2024

 “They taught me what true leadership looked like outside of just being a professional but also giving back to the community in a variety of aspects,” she says.
 To that end, Briggs is an Athena certified leadership consultant, a past president of the Junior League of Lakeland and is currently enrolled in Leadership Tampa, to name a few ways she’s involved.

 Briggs started out as a young marketing executive at branding and digital marketing firm CNP in Winter Haven.
 By the time of her exit, she was managing 20 clients at any given time.
-Brad Lunz, president of the Lunz Group, an architecture and interior design firm, approached her with a job opportunity, and within a few years she was managing seven market sectors and helping shepherd the Lakeland company through mergers and acquisitions, all while expanding the firm's revenue streams and helping launch an entirely new company.
+Brad Lunz, president of the Lunz Group, an architecture and interior design firm, was hiring and she took the opportunity, and within a few years she was managing the marketing for seven market sectors and helping shepherd the Lakeland company through mergers and acquisitions, all while expanding the firm's revenue streams and helping launch an entirely new company.

 Not afraid to take on the next challenge, she then accepted her current position at Charles Perry, where she is now tasked with expanding the brand south of its Gainesville headquarters.